Unit test your code

-Unit tests give developers and testers a quick way to look for logic errors in the methods of classes in Visual C#, Visual Basic, and Visual C++ projects.
+Unit tests give developers and testers a quick way to look for logic errors in the methods of classes in C#, Visual Basic, and C++ projects.

 The unit test tools include:

-Test Explorer.
-Test Explorer lets you run unit tests and view their results.
-Test Explorer can use any unit test framework, including a third-party framework, that has an adapter for the Explorer.
+Test Explorer—You can run unit tests and see their results in Test Explorer.
+You can use any unit test framework, including a third-party framework, that has an adapter for Test Explorer.

-Microsoft unit test framework for C++.
-The Microsoft unit test framework for C++ is installed with Visual Studio and provides a framework for testing native code.
-Google Test, Boost.Test, and CTest frameworks are also included with Visual Studio and third-party adapters are available for additional test frameworks.
+Microsoft unit test framework for C++—The Microsoft unit test framework for C++ is installed as part of the Desktop development with C++ workload.
+It provides a framework for testing native code.
+Google Test, Boost.Test, and CTest frameworks are also included, and third-party adapters are available for additional test frameworks.
 For more information, see Writing Unit Tests for C/C++.